Top 5 Most Important Nurses In History (Besides Florence Nightingale)

 4. Mary Ezra Mahoney

 Mahoney was the first African American in the U.S. to graduate from nursing school and work as a professional nurse.

-After graduation in 1879, she went on to work as a private care nurse and in 1908, co-founded the National Association of Colored Graduate Nurses.
+After graduation in 1879, she went on to work as a private care nurse, and in 1908, Mahoney co-founded the National Association of Colored Graduate Nurses.

-Today there are about 440,000 African American RNs and LPNs, according to Minority Nurse, thanks in part to Mahoney’s trailblazing career path.
+Today there are approximately 440,000 African American RNs and LPNs, according to Minority Nurse, thanks in part to Mahoney’s trailblazing career path.

 5. Virginia Lynch

 Lynch is the mother of forensic nursing.
 While in nursing school, she met victim after victim of rape.
 Police officers would tell her the rapist would likely not be caught; evidence in the form of the victim’s clothes, personal items, and specimens were often lost or discarded instead of being turned into the authorities.

 Lynch made it her mission to improve education around keeping the evidence intact, and how to use it to find criminals.

 Thanks to Lynch, a new form of nursing was born.
 Today, forensic nursing is keeping more criminals safely behind bars and more women out of harm’s way.

 These nurses helped lay the foundation to what nursing has become today!
 Do you know where nurses are in the top U.S. jobs of 2016?